jpartlow/workstation/README.md

 dependencies), and then shipping it to remote workstation and applying it there.

-Configuration of the module is handled by Hiera, through data/common.yaml (see below for details)
+Configuration of the module is handled by Hiera, through data/nodes matching the target's clientcert (see below for details)

 ## Setup